 Sounds great.
 Where can people follow you on social media?

-Check out Noel discussing her character’s role on “GLOW” in this video clip.
+Check out Noel discussing her character’s role on “GLOW” in the video clip on the next page.
 In the clip, she describes how her character’s role is portrayed when it comes to showing Black Love.

 “GLOW” season two is set to air on Netflix on June 29.